scottchiesa/UKB_RAP_Getting_Started/README.md

 ## Setting Up a Cloud Workstation

 Next it is necessary to set up a virtual environment within the RAP to access all of your project files and run any analyses.
-This can be established as a Cloud Workstation, which lets you access and work with data stored on the DNAnexus Platform without having to download files to your computer.
+This can be established as a Cloud Workstation, a virtual workspace which lets you access and work with data stored on the DNAnexus Platform without having to download files to your computer.

 Before doing this for the first time, you will need to configure ssh access to let you get into this virtual environment.
-Do this by typing the following command and following any instructions
+Do this by typing the following command and following any instructions.

 `dx ssh_config`